 2. Communication skills

+We found in our previous research that one of the biggest pain points employees reported to decrease productivity is poor communication from the management.
 It’s one thing for managers to know what needs to be done.
 It’s a whole different thing for them to be able to clearly communicate those priorities to each member of their team — all of whom are responsible for different tasks.

 Great managers have excellent communication skills.
 They are able to get their team on the same page so that everyone works toward the same objective — not seven different interpretations of that objective.
 Managers need to be able to communicate verbally, but the best ones are also able to communicate via the written word just as effectively.